-Well, the fact that he’s driving means he’s not blind.
+Well, the fact that he’s driving means he’s not blind, right?

 Does that mean he, too, can notice the signal turning from red to green?

-Hey, watch out!
-He’s looking at you, probably trying to figure out why did you honk? 🙄
+Oh!
+Shit.
+He’s staring at you—probably trying to figure out why you honk. 🙄

 Does Honking Help Speed Up the Traffic?

-I was coming back from South Delhi.
-It was evening time, and the traffic was strolling.
+It was evening time, and the traffic was barely moving.

-As soon the biker from behind came in front of him, he started blowing the horn like crazy, and shouted, “How are you feeling now?”
+As soon as the biker from behind came in front of him, the guy (who just gave way to the annoying biker) started blowing the horn like crazy and shouted, “How are you feeling now?”
 The biker, who was creating a ruckus seconds ago, got embarrassed like anything.

-It seems we feel the pain only when we go through it.
+The point here is that we seem to feel the pain only when we go through it.

 Poor Driving skills

-When people don’t know how to drive, they seem to honk more often because they are not confident enough to be on the road.
+When people don’t know how to drive, they often honk because they are not confident enough on the roads.